rishi-boi/valorant-instalocking/README.md

 - ``lockin``: Coordinates for the lock-in button.

 > [!TIP]
-> I would love to see your views from you.
+> I would love to see your views.
 Feel free to fill  [feedback](https://docs.google.com/forms/d/1i62PVIGzZ_DyPLJy0MhO7cbh-qoWMVvKhnhLfQlae1w) form

 # Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for any changes you'd like to make.